skramm/udgcd/README.md

 ### Notes
 <a name="s_notes"></a>

+#### Output normalizing
-- In the output vector, the paths can be sorted if the symbol UDGCD_NORMALIZE_CYCLES is defined.
+In the output vector, the paths can be sorted if the symbol UDGCD_NORMALIZE_CYCLES is defined.
 This requires the `<` operator defined for the vertices.
 Sorting is done such as:
 - The smallest element is in first position;
 - The element in second position is smaller than the last one.

 As an example, say you have a raw cycle expressed as `6-2-1-4`, it is released as `1-2-6-4` (and not `1-4-6-2`).

 <a name="note_bp"></a>